Verbal fluency test

 A verbal fluency test is a kind of psychological test in which a participant is asked to produce as many words as possible from a category in a given time (usually 60 seconds).
-This category can be semantic, including objects such as animals or fruits, or phonemic, including words beginning with a specified letter, such as p, for example.
+This category can be semantic, including objects such as animals or fruits, or phonemic, including words beginning with a specified letter, such as p.

 The semantic fluency test is sometimes described as the category fluency test or simply as "freelisting", while letter fluency is also referred to as phonemic test fluency.
 The Controlled Oral Word Association Test (COWAT) is the most employed phonemic variant.
 Although the most common performance measure is the total number of words, other analyses such as number of repetitions, number and length of clusters of words from the same semantic or phonemic subcategory, or number of switches to other categories can be carried out.

 By means of curve fitting, temporal clusters, switches, and the initial slope can be determined.
 Whereas the total number of words and the initial slope indicate the global (macro) structure, clusters and switches evaluate the performance's local (micro) structure.